-one image, from his portfolio of over 2,300 images, is showcased.
-His
+introduces you to Ian Duncan MacDonald's art and writing.
+In each issue one image, from his portfolio of over 2,000 images, is showcased.
+This

 art can be Giclee printed on canvas, custom framed and shipped within a

 His novel, USING DROUGHT USA is also presented here, in short installments.

 Can't want to wait for the next installment of USING DROUGHT USA download the entire novel for for the nominal fee of $2.99 USD to see what happened.
 To order go to "amazon books" do an "author" search by entering "IAN DUNCAN MACDONALD".

 TO INSURE YOU CONTINUE TO RECEIVE THIS FREE MAGAZINE, OR TO DISCONTINUE IT,

 USING DROUGHT USA

 “Clarence!
 Clarence, wake up!
 Wake up Clarence!
 There’s a car coming down the driveway.”